Poppy seed: Paste

 Poppy seeds can be ground using a generic tool such as a mortar and pestle or a small domestic type electric blade grinder, or a special purpose poppy seed grinder.
 A poppy seed grinder (mill) is a type of burr grinder with a set aperture that is too narrow for intact poppy seeds to pass through.
 A burr grinder produces a more uniform and less oily paste than these other tools.

 The poppy seed paste is used for fillings in pastries, sometimes mixed with butter or milk and sugar.
 The ground filling is used in poppy seed rolls and some croissants and may be flavored with lemon or orange zest, rum and vanilla with raisins, heavy cream, cinnamon, and chopped blanched almonds or walnuts added.
 For sweet baked goods, sometimes instead of sugar a tablespoon of jam, or other sweet binding agent, like syrup is substituted.
-The poppy seed for fillings are best when they are finely and freshly ground because this will make a big difference in the pastry filling's texture and taste.
+The poppy seed for fillings is best when they are finely and freshly ground because this will make a big difference in the pastry filling's texture and taste.

 Poppy seed paste is available commercially, in cans.
 Poppy seeds are very high in oil, so commercial pastes normally contain sugar, water, and an emulsifier such as soy lecithin to keep the paste from separating.
 Commercial pastes also contain food preservatives to keep them from becoming rancid.

 In the United States, commercial pastes are marketed under brand names including Solo and American Almond.
 Per 30 gram serving, the American Almond poppy seed paste has 120 calories, 4.5 grams fat, and 2 grams protein.